Disappearance of Andrew Gosden: December 2021 arrests

 On 11 January 2022, South Yorkshire Police stated that on 8 December 2021 detectives had arrested two men, aged 38 and 45, on suspicion of kidnapping and human trafficking.
 The older man's arrest was also connected with possession of indecent images of children.
-Both men were released under investigation while enquiries continued, and were believed to be the first arrests made in connection to the disappearance.
-The following day, it was announced that numerous devices had been seized from the men for forensic investigation, which police said could take six months to a year to analyse.
-In a statement, Kevin Gosden thanked the public for their support, and said that the family did not have any information other than what had been released to the public.
+Both were released under investigation while enquiries continued, and were believed to be the first arrests made in connection with the disappearance.
+The following day, police announced that numerous devices had been seized for forensic investigation, which could take six months to a year.
+In a statement, Gosden's father thanked the public for their support and said the family had no information beyond what had been released.

-In January 2023, around a year after the announcement of the arrests, South Yorkshire Police said that the men remained under investigation, and that the subsequent devices were also still under examination.
-In July 2023, to coincide with media coverage about Andrew for his 30th birthday, South Yorkshire Police issued a new statement, including that the arrests were due to an anonymous tip-off they had received; the tip-off had not been disclosed in either of the previous January 2022 or January 2023 statements.
+In January 2023, around a year after the arrests, police said the men remained under investigation, and that the seized devices were still being examined.
+In July 2023, to coincide with media coverage for Gosden's 30th birthday, police issued a new statement saying the arrests had resulted from an anonymous tip‑off, which had not been disclosed in the earlier statements.

-In September 2023, South Yorkshire Police announced that both of the arrested men had been released without charge, and that they were "confident the two men arrested played no part in Gosden's disappearance".
+In September 2023, police announced that both men had been released without charge and said they were "confident the two men arrested played no part in Gosden's disappearance".

+Internet misinformation and deepfakes

+In late 2025, Gosden's father said the family had been targeted by online trolls using AI to generate deepfake videos.
+He described the experience as "a feeling of absolute powerlessness and helplessness" in what "feels like a hugely dystopian world".